ettysekhon/redux-demo/redux-simple/testing.md

 * we should attempt to create stateless components - this makes testing various scenarios very easy, simply render the component with different props and then make assertions on the rendered DOM.
 Do not make assertions on component.state or component.props see [testing-components]( https://github.com/ryanflorence/react-training/blob/gh-pages/lessons/02-testing-components.md)
 * we should use a bad data set to help test our code e.g.   0, 'zero', '', {}, -1, -0.01, 0.01, { something: '' }, null, true, false, undefined, [], '¶', 'some emoji', () => {}, '123abc', 'ABC', 'abc', 'abc 123', ' abc123', ' abc123', 'abc  123'
+* Use shallow rendering for tests especially for stateless components, use full rendering when necessary (switching between the 2 is easy as they share almost same API in Enzyme).

 ## How to test:
 1. Redux - see [writing redux tests](http://rackt.org/redux/docs/recipes/WritingTests.html) which includes sample tests.